aiven/devportal/docs/products/clickhouse/howto/add-service-users.rst

 #.
 Enter a name for the new user and select a role.

    The role that you select defines the access grants that are assigned to the user.
+For more information on roles, :doc:`see this article <grant-privilege>`.

 #.
 Click **Add User**.